Inheritance in Java with Examples

 We use inheritance in Java for the following reasons:

-• Using inheritance, we can increase features of class or method by overriding.
+• By using inheritance, we can increase features of class by overriding its methods in the subclass.

-• Inheritance is used to use the existing features of class.
+• Inheritance allows us to use the existing features of a class and extend them as needed.

-• Using inheritance, we can organize the information in a hierarchal form.
+• Using inheritance, we can organize related classes in a hierarchical structure, improving code clarity, structure, and maintainability.

 class A {